contrebande-labs/charred/README.md

   - ~~Replacing `FlaxCLIPTextModel` with `FlaxT5EncoderModel`.
 This *might* be almost as easy as replacing the tokenizer.~~ Merged.
 Needs testing.
   - ~~Rewrite `CLIPImageProcessor` for ByT5.
 This is still under investigation.
 It's unclear how hard it will be.~~ Mostly done.
 Needs testing.
   - Adapt `FlaxAutoencoderKL`, `FlaxUNet2DConditionModel` and `FlaxStableDiffusionSafetyChecker` for ByT5.
+  - Break down the main pretraining loop into many functions in different source files for readability and easier maintenance.

 ## Introducing a Calligraphic & Typographic ControlNet